 The owner’s manual of the 2005 Jeep Liberty offers even more detail, as shown in Figure 4-1:

 Towing Capacity Chart

-If your vehicle is not capable of towing any trailer, that will be stated explicitly in your owner’s manual.
-If you do not have a copy of your owner’s manual, many automakers allow you download a copy freely from the Internet.
+If your vehicle is not capable of towing any trailer, that information will be stated explicitly in your owner’s manual.
+If you do not have a copy of your owner’s manual, many automakers allow you to download a copy freely from the internet.

 Finding Your Vehicle’s Compliance Certification Label

-After you’ve read your vehicle owner’s manual, it’s a good idea to double check the compliance certification label.
+After you’ve read your vehicle owner’s manual, it is advisable to double check the compliance certification label.
 This is typically a sticker placed somewhere in the driver’s door sill area.
 This label will have several fields, labeled with acronyms such as “GVR,” “GAW,” and “GCWR.”
 These fields are defined as follows:

 Gross Vehicle Weight (GVW)

 This is the vehicle’s standard curb weight, plus an allowance for a standard amount of luggage, gas and passengers, as predicted by the manufacturer.
 Of course, your vehicle’s actual weight will vary depending on how much luggage, gasoline, and passenger weight you have actually placed in the vehicle, so the GVW is an approximation.